Religious symbols in public offices

 The use of religious symbols in public offices generates controversy in several countries, especially the use of Catholic crucifixes in countries with a Christian majority, such as Brazil and the United States.
-According to secularists, the presence of these items of religious devotion contradicts the principle of secularism in secular states, ignoring the representation of non-religious communities such as agnostics, deists, and atheists, as well as followers of religions that do not venerate these symbols, such as Hinduism, Islam, Judaism, Mormonism, and animism, as well as Afro-Brazilian religions.
+According to secularists, the presence of these items of religious devotion contradicts the principle of secularism in secular states, ignoring the representation of religious and non-religious minorities.

 Brazil

-In Brazil specifically, this subject has been discussed for over 100 years, and was addressed by Miguel Vieira Ferreira in the book O Cristo no jurado (Christ in the jury), in which he protested against the presence of crucifixes in juries.
+In Brazil specifically, this subject has been discussed for over a century, and was addressed by Miguel Vieira Ferreira in the book O Cristo no júri (Christ in the jury), in which he protested against the presence of crucifixes in juries.

 In the 1940s, the Popular Representation Party (1945-1962), a political party that brought together numerous Green Shirts from the ranks of the Brazilian Integralist Action (1932-1937), launched a nationwide campaign through its coreligionists, successfully proposing the enthronement of the image of the crucifix in several State Legislative Assemblies, Municipal Chambers, and the Federal Chamber, as well as in courts throughout the country.

 The plural aspect and its multiplicity of meanings would serve as an inspiration to Brazilian public figures.
-According to Councilor Amadeu Puppi (PRP-PR), during the enthronement ceremony of the crucifix in the Municipal Chamber of Ponta Grossa, Paraná: “May this Chamber and its legislators, when raising their eyes to the Crucified, always know that they are worthy of so much knowledge and so much love, which Christ possesses and represents, for the glory of Ponta Grossa, Paraná, and Brazil."
+According to Councilor Amadeu Puppi (PRP-PR), during the enthronement ceremony of the crucifix in the Municipal Chamber of Ponta Grossa, Paraná: "May this Chamber and its legislators, when raising their eyes to the Crucified, always know that they are worthy of so much knowledge and so much love, which Christ possesses and represents, for the glory of Ponta Grossa, Paraná, and Brazil."

 In 2024, the Federal Public Prosecutor's Office (MPF) filed an appeal to overturn a decision by the Regional Court of the 3rd Region (TRF-3) that rejected the removal of religious symbols from public offices in the state of São Paulo.
 The MPF argued that Brazil was a secular country and therefore public authorities should not be tied to any specific religion.
 However, the TRF-3 considered that the presence of these symbols reaffirms religious freedom and respect for cultural aspects of Brazilian society.